SAP-samples/security-services-tools/README.md

 ## Download and Installation
 Use the raw view to copy & paste the source code of the reports into a custom program.

 You can use [abapGit](https://github.com/abapGit/abapGit) to load the compleate package from branch `abapGit` into an SAP Solution Manager.
+In any other system you might want to use the function 'Advanced -> Selective Pull' to get only the basis objects.

 ## Known Issues
 No known issues.